Apparel Wholesalers

 Recent Developments

-• Apparel costs are expected to increase according to a new study by the National Retail Federation (NRF) of the estimated impact of president-elect Donald Trump’s tariff proposals.
+- Apparel costs are expected to increase according to a new study by the National Retail Federation (NRF) of the estimated impact of President Donald Trump’s tariff proposals.
 The study looked at the effect of tariffs on prices of major consumer product categories including apparel, toys, furniture, household appliances, footwear and travel goods.
 Trump has proposed a universal 10-20% tariff on imports from all countries and an additional tax on imports from China.
 Per the NRF study, consumers would pay $13.9 billion to $24 billion more for apparel, $8.8 billion to $14.2 billion more for toys, $8.5 billion to $13.1 more for furniture, and $6.4 billion to $10.9 billion more for household appliances with the proposed tariffs in place.
 The study showed the tariffs would have a “significant and detrimental impact” on the costs of a wide range of consumer products, in particular those products supplied primarily by China.

 Get A Demo